A strategic guide to using Gorgias rules to send CSAT survey only for first time buyers

 Your repeat customers have a totally different story.
 Their feedback is where you learn about the long game:

-• What creates loyalty: What's the secret sauce that keeps them choosing you over competitors?
+What creates loyalty: What is the specific value that keeps them choosing you over others?

-• Your brand's direction: What do they think about new features, products, or changes you're making?
+Your brand's direction: What do they think about new features or changes you're making?

 How to use Gorgias rules to send CSAT survey only for first time buyers